NLnetLabs/cascade/doc/manual/source/index.rst

        data sources and with the operating systems and HSMs available to us.
-If you can give us more data to test with, help with building and testing on more platforms, have an HSM you can let us use (especially hardware we can use for performance testing) please `contact us by email
+If you can give us more data to test with, help with building and testing on more platforms, have an HSM you can let us use (especially hardware we can use for performance testing) please `contact us
        <mailto://cascade@nlnetlabs.nl>`_.

+   If GitHub isn't your thing you can also
+   `contact us by email <mailto://cascade@nlnetlabs.nl>`_.

 A friendly DNSSEC signing solution written in Rust, a programming language designed for performance and memory safety.